A Brief History of Swedish Fish

-In Sweden, the fish-shaped wine gums are called "pastellfiskar" ("pale-colored fishes") and are distributed by Malaco; they also come in salmiak, a black salty licorice flavor that is evidently hugely popular in Sweden because it's everywhere.
+In the U.S., Swedish Fish are currently owned and distributed by candy manufacturer Cadbury Adams.
+The fish come in the traditional "red" flavor, as well as green, orange, and yellow, each with the word Swedish branded into their side.
+In Sweden, the fish-shaped wine gums are called pastellfiskar ("pale-colored fishes") and are distributed by Malaco; they also come in salmiak, a black salty licorice flavor that is evidently hugely popular in Sweden because it's everywhere.

 Fish are a major part of the Swedish diet, which shouldn't be too surprising, given that Sweden is home to one of the world's major archipelagos.
 But there's one Swedish fish dish that isn't likely to leave Swedish shores.
-Surstromming is a traditional dish that is essentially fermented herring that's been left to rot for several months in big barrels, before being tinned.
+Surströmming is a traditional dish that is essentially fermented herring that's been left to rot for several months in big barrels before being tinned.
 The delicacy has been banned from several major airlines for its incredibly strong smell and the potential that the tins might actually explode in pressurized conditions.

 A version of this story ran in 2009.